Kibble-Zurek mechanism in polariton graphene: Results and discussion

-To test these analytical results we have performed a set of numerical experiments changing the gain $\gamma_0$, which is equivalent to changing the quench time in the Kibble-Zurek mechanism.
+To test these analytical results we have performed a set of numerical experiments changing the gain $\gamma_0$, which is equivalent to changing the quench time in the Kibble-Zurek mechanism\tcr{, as discussed above}.
 The results are plotted in Fig.~\ref{fig3}(b), with the number of vortices observed in a system of the size $120~\mu\mathrm{m}\times 120~\mu\mathrm{m}$ shown as black points with error bars.
 Each point is an average over ten simulations and the error bar correspond to the root-mean-square deviation.
 The red line is a power law fit, which shows that the density of topological defects in our numerical simulations exhibits a scaling exponent of $0.95\pm 0.05$.
 This value corresponds to the analytical predictions of a mean-field theory in 2D with a linear dispersion.
-As explained above, the dispersion of graphene is approximately linear in the region corresponding to the critical interaction energy of the vortex pinning.
-We note that it is the dispersion of an empty (bare) system (before the formation of the condensate), which determines the scaling in the Kibble-Zurek mechanism, and not the dispersion of the weak excitations of the condensate, because the defect density is determined at the moment of the loss of adiabaticity during the quench, when the extended condensate is not formed yet and thus the low-wavevector (long wavelength) bogolons cannot exist.
-The scaling behavior is different from what was observed theoretically for a 1D system with a lattice in Ref.~\cite{Solnyshkov2016}, where the protection against the decay of the topological defects was ensured not by pinning, but by a topological invariant (the Zak phase).
+As explained above, the dispersion of graphene is approximately linear in the region corresponding to the critical interaction energy of the vortex pinning.The scaling behavior is different from what was observed theoretically for a 1D system with a lattice in Ref.~\cite{Solnyshkov2016}, where the protection against the decay of the topological defects was ensured not by pinning, but by a topological invariant (the Zak phase).
 Low density regime was accessible in that case, and the scaling exponent was corresponding to the mean-field predictions for a parabolic dispersion in 1D.
 In the framework of the present work, one can also expect that for very low pumping powers, where the vortices are not pinned, the scaling exponent should tend to the mean-field 2D limit of $1/2$.
-This limit should be tested by counting the vortex density immediately after the condensation, to avoid the effect of the decay.
+This limit should be tested by counting the vortex density immediately after the condensation, to avoid the effect of the decay. \tcr{The leftmost point in Fig.~\ref{fig3}(b) seems to indicate the onset of the $1/2$ scaling exponent corresponding to the low-wavevector limit of the dispersion (this slope is shown by a blue dashed line).}